hengyoush/kyanos/docs/how-to-add-a-new-protocol.md

 | `FilterByRequest`  | Filters based on requests.      |
 | `FilterByResponse` | Filters based on responses.     |

+Additionally, you need to add the corresponding protocol name to `supportedProtocols` in `watch.go`.

 ## Step.5-Register Protocol Parser

 Add an init function in your module to write it into the `ParsersMap`, for